 The ideal soil for growing vegetables is loam: a blend of 40 percent sand, 40 percent silt, and 20 percent clay.
 Loam is ideal for growing many types of plants because it holds moisture and nutrients and has plenty of pore space for air, water, and roots.

 So what is organic matter, and where do you get it?
 Compost is a good beginning.
 You can create your own compost beds to make your own, buy it in bulk, or add bagged compost.

 Other organic nutrient sources include blood meal, cottonseed meal, fish emulsion, and a cover crop, such as annual ryegrass or oats, that is tilled into soil two to three weeks before planting vegetables or other garden plants.

-Take wood chips, cocoa bean hulls, straw, chopped leaves, and compost -- after planting to conserve moisture.
+Take wood chips, cocoa bean hulls, straw, chopped leaves, or compost after planting to conserve moisture.
 As the mulch decomposes, it adds organic material to the soil.
 Using organic mulch is one of the many benefits of organic gardening that will help you the most in the long run.

 Finally, you may want to test your soil to find out whether it is alkaline or acidic and to correct any other imbalances or deficiencies.

-Like people, some bugs are good and others not so good.
+Some bugs are good, while others are not so good.
 Some bugs act as tiny patrolling guards, while the bad guys can strip your plants and still not be satisfied until they take all your neighbor's plants, too.
 Diseases and other critters can also be considered pests.

 The scientific term for managing insect and disease pests is integrated pest management, or IPM.
 IPM starts with the easiest methods and funnels down to using chemicals as a rarely used, very last resort.

 If nothing else seems to be working, use organic chemicals as a last resort, and buy only the appropriate chemical for the situation.
 There's no need to use an atomic bomb if a tiny shotgun blast will do.